cbrueffer/cbrueffer.github.io/content/publication/2016_TopHat-Recondition/index.md

 publication: "*BMC Bioinformatics, 2016.
 17(1):199*"
 #publication_short: ""

+abstract: "**Background**<br />
-abstract: "TopHat is a popular spliced junction mapper for RNA sequencing data, and writes files in the BAM format – the binary version of the Sequence Alignment/Map (SAM) format.
+TopHat is a popular spliced junction mapper for RNA sequencing data, and writes files in the BAM format – the binary version of the Sequence Alignment/Map (SAM) format.
 BAM is the standard exchange format for aligned sequencing reads, thus correct format implementation is paramount for software interoperability and correct analysis.
-However, TopHat writes its unmapped reads in a way that is not compatible with other software that implements the SAM/BAM format.
+However, TopHat writes its unmapped reads in a way that is not compatible with other software that implements the SAM/BAM format.<br /><br />

+**Results**<br />
 We have developed TopHat-Recondition, a post-processor for TopHat unmapped reads that restores read information in the proper format.
-TopHat-Recondition thus enables downstream software to process the plethora of BAM files written by TopHat.
+TopHat-Recondition thus enables downstream software to process the plethora of BAM files written by TopHat.<br /><br />

+**Conclusions**<br />
 TopHat-Recondition can repair unmapped read files written by TopHat and is freely available under a 2-clause BSD license on GitHub: https://github.com/cbrueffer/tophat-recondition."

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.